-- A.8.
-Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the Securities Market Act and identify it/them if appropriate: - [] Yes [v] No
+A.8.
+Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the Securities Market Act and identify it/them if appropriate:

 A.9.
 Complete the following tables on the company's treasury stock: